PavithraaDeenadayalan/TextToVoiceConvertor/README.md

 The application leverages the browser's native **SpeechSynthesis API** to convert text to speech:

+- Clean, dark-themed interface provides excellent readability
-- Text input is captured from the user interface
+- Text input is captured from the user interface with real-time visual feedback
 - JavaScript creates a `SpeechSynthesisUtterance` object with the input text
+- Visual status indicators show when speech is active
 - The browser's speech synthesis engine processes and speaks the text
 - No server-side processing or external APIs required

+## Design Features

+- **Dark Theme** – Reduces eye strain with a professional dark color scheme
+- **High Contrast** – Excellent readability with light text on dark backgrounds
+- **Modern UI** – Clean, minimalist interface focusing on functionality
+- **Responsive Layout** – Adapts perfectly to any screen size

 ## Browser Compatibility